Justin Yirka

 Research Interests

-My research focuses on quantum computation and theoretical computer science
+My research focuses on quantum computation and theoretical computer science.

-This includes computational complexity theory, Hamiltonian complexity, and quantum algorithms.
+Specific topics include complexity theory, Hamiltonian complexity, and quantum algorithms.

-📢 I plan to graduate in 2025 and I am looking for a new position outside of academia.
+📢 I plan to graduate in 2025 and am looking for a new position outside of academia.

-Please reach out if you’re interested in my research or would like to learn more!
+Please reach out if you’re interested in my research or would like to discuss future opportunities!

 Education